Is Your Employee Stock Plan Old and Out of Touch?

 Over the last century or so, almost everything about the way we do business has changed, with few exceptions.
 Technology has given us efficiency other generations couldn’t even dream of, with the notable exception of employee equity and stock plans.
 Despite the ubiquitous nature of employee equity in startup compensation plans, tech companies go about getting stock secured in an inefficient and expensive way, unchanged from the days of old.

 Stock options are expensive for both the employer and employees.

 Why, in a world where nearly every business process can be administered with a few clicks, do we still need to call up a lawyer and drop tens of thousands of dollars on antiquated paper documents, outlining a stock option plan that no layperson can understand?

 Worse yet, after receiving a stack of legalese an inch thick, team members have to hire their own lawyer to interpret what it all means — and then pay tens of thousands of dollars in taxes for the right to buy it, in addition to the cost of later buying the company stock itself.
 All this years before they know if the equity will ever be worth anything in the long run.

 Starting and running your employee equity plan through traditional lawyers makes no sense when the technology exists to fill this gap.

 Let’s not forget the goal: to motivate employees

-It would be not very easy to imagine a system more demotivating than employee stock option plans — especially to the very people who need to feel most lit up and inspired about generating long-term results for the company.
+It's not easy to imagine a system more demotivating than employee stock option plans — especially to the very people who need them to feel the most lit up and inspired about generating long-term results for the company.

 The Bottom Line